The First Egyptian Anunnaki Pyramid War (Part 2)

 The Death Of Osiris

-The Kingship of Egypt was thus handed to Horus.
+Horus ultimately emerged victorious, and the Kingship of Egypt was accordingly handed to him.

 The Dynasties: Gods, Demi-Gods & Pharaohs

 Sitchin also observes that after the reign of Horus, the Rule of the Olden Anunnaki Gods in Ancient Egypt ended.

 Thereafter Demi-Gods Ruled until the rule of the first Human Pharaoh Mena (Menes) which marks the beginning of the 1st dynasty of the Old Kingdom of Egypt, and the unification of the Upper and Lower Kingdoms with Memphis as the Capital under Menes.

 In the Wars Of Gods and Men, Sitchin’s Earth Chronicles illuminates History of Ancient Egypt which formed part of the tradition of the Ancient Egyptians under the Human Pharaohs even though this part of Egyptian History is treated as mythological in our present interpretation of Ancient Egyptian History.